puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Hash keys are strings, but hash values can be any data type, including arrays or more hashes.

+### Indexing

 You can access hash members with their key; square brackets are used for indexing.
-Nested arrays and hashes can be accessed by chaining indexes.

-Flat example:

 {% highlight ruby %}
     $myhash = { key       => "some value",